miriamwanjo/Udacity-Azure-CI-CD-Pipeline/README.md

   #### Continuous Integration - Github Actions
   < Ensure that you track all the changes to your github repo by running git status, git add ., git commit -m "message" and git push.
   < In this step you will configure Github Actions to perform continuous integration remotely. this ensures that your code is continuously tested everytime new changes are
-      made to your repository depending on the seried of commnads you specify in the github actions config.
+      made to your repository depending on the series of commands you specify in the github actions config.
     1. On the Github profile navigate to your repo and select Actions - choose 'set up yourself' option.
     2. This creates a yml code which you can edit yourself
     3. Push the changes to Github - navigate back to your repo , then select Actions again and the github workflow should now appear - click on it and select the yml file.